The Truth about Detours and Ice Cream

 It is okay to be wrong about the choice.

-After we detoured, I began to ponder our reaction to major life decisions that feel like messy traffic.
-What do we do when those decisions are not working as planned initially when roadblocks or accidents throw us in standstill traffic?
+After we detoured, this experience made me ponder our reaction to major life decisions that feel like messy traffic.
+What do we do when those decisions are not working as planned?
+When roadblocks or accidents cause a standstill?

 It is okay to take the detour.

-Honor yourself.
-Take the detour even if only for a moment to check your map, confirm your direction, and adjust yourself where necessary.
+Take the detour, even if only for a moment, to check your map, confirm your direction, and adjust as needed.

-Allow yourself to make a change in those life decisions just as you would do on the road.
-If necessary, take another route.
+Allow yourself to make changes in life decisions just as you would on the road.
+If needed, take another route

-I have learned to be okay when I have to stop and choose a new path both on the road and in life.
+I have learned to be okay with stopping and choosing a new path, both on the road and in life, trusting that God’s guidance is with me every step of the way.

 What new path will you take today?